markulovi/servujatkot/README.md

 Login as SuperUser with password from `.env`.

-Configuration can then be done from the Mumble client (e.g. right click -> Add)
+Configuration can then be done from the Mumble client.

 By default, SuperUser cannot talk.
 If a user needs admin rights and wants to be able to talk, someone needs to connect as SuperUser and add that user to the `admin` group: